The speed of a website is a very critical factor in its success.

 With WebPageTest, you can perform a free website speed test from multiple locations around the globe by using real browsers such as IE, Chrome, etc.

 WebPageTest is a very handy tool for advanced users who need additional data from speed tests.

-WebPageTest comes with advanced testing capabilities such as multi-step transactions, content blocking, capture video, compare the first view versus repeat view, change the connection speed, and more.
+WebPageTest comes with advanced testing capabilities such as multi-step transactions, content blocking, capturing video, comparing the first view versus repeat view, changing the connection speed, and more.

-WebPageTest comes with waterfall charts and resource loading reports that go on to provide additional information for making improvements to your site.
+WebPageTest comes with waterfall charts and resource loading reports that provide additional information for making improvements to your site.